AuburnSounds/gamut/README.md

   * because it is followed by LZ4, which removes some of the QOI worst cases.
 - QOIX adds support for 8-bit greyscale and greyscale + alpha images, with a "QOI-plane" custom codec.
 - QOIX adds support for 10-bit images, with a "QOI-10b" custom codec.
 It drops the last 6 bits of precision (lossy) to outperform PNG 16-bit in every way for some use cases.
+- QOIX support for premultiplied alpha brings even more speed and compression for transparent images.

+Use the `convert` tool to encode QOIX.

 &nbsp;